afatduck/city-guesser/README.md

 - [ ] Made welcome page, naviagtion and stuff.
 - [ ] Icons, meta tags, and stuff like that.
 - [ ] Deplyment!

+## Note

+Uhhh, IDK if I'm allowed to do that, but I had to modify random-streetview a little, so now I don't use the package but have the copied code instead.